Black Horror Movies: Best Scary Movies With Black Directors & Actors

 Get Out (2017)

-A weekend trip to meet the parents takes a horrifying turn for an interracial couple.
+A weekend trip to meet the parents takes a horrifying turn for a young man in an interracial relationship (Daniel Kaluuya).
 As the family’s quirks come to light, so do their evil intentions for the young man.
-This film will have you wanting to watch it again and again to pick up the clues on the most unsuspecting characters.
 Acclaimed director Jordan Peele made his directorial debut with this iconic piece of Black horror cinema.

 BloodRunners (2017)

-Set in the Prohibition era, this high paced story of suspense unfolds as corrupt cops fight against a dangerous clan of blood-sucking vampires.
-We’ve never seen Ice-T in a character like this, so if you are a fan, this is definitely one you don’t want to miss.
+Set in the Prohibition era, this fast-paced story of suspense unfolds as corrupt cops fight against a dangerous clan of blood-sucking vampires.
 The 20s-style wardrobe, noire lighting and witty dialogue make for an unconventional horror movie-watching experience.

 Snake Outta Compton (2018)